tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

     * For 1000 shards, it takes 30K seconds (8.3 hours) to double the shards to 2000 (remember)
     * **You can't do the following**: (you don't need to know them for the exam)
-      * Scale more than twive dor each rolling 24-hours period for each stream
+      * Scale more than twice each rolling 24-hours period for each stream
       * Scale up to more than double your current shard count for a stream
       * Scale down below half your current shrad count for a stream
       * Scale down below half your current shard count for a stream
-      * Scale up tot more than 500 shards in a stream
+      * Scale up to more than 500 shards in a stream
       * Scale a stream with more than 500 shards down unsless the result is fewer than 500 shards
       * Scale up to more than the shard limit for you account